JasonHatfield/GCU/Week-4/DQ-2.md

 		 */
 		value.setValue(value.getValue() + 1);

-		// create a new object at a different address. value = new Value();
+		// create a new object at a different memory address value = new Value();
 		value.setValue(5);
 		/*